 Going out to the store or visiting a friend’s house may not seem like the type of thing that would put you at risk of serious injury.
 However, just like motor vehicle crashes, accidents on other people’s property can often happen without warning and result in severe personal injuries and financial losses.
 They can also create complicated legal cases for injured victims looking to recover compensation for the harm that the negligent property owner caused them.

-Common Dangers that Lead to Premises Liability Lawsuits
+Common Dangers that Lead to Premises Liability Lawsuits in PA

 Any hazard on another person’s property can cause you to suffer a severe injury.
 However, there are certain types of dangers that are particularly likely to cause an accident.
 For the past 30 years, Jon Ostroff has been representing people who have been hurt by: